Alex Kirilloff Player Props: Twins vs. White Sox

-The Minnesota Twins, including Alex Kirilloff and his .632 slugging percentage over his past 10 games, battle starting pitcher Lance Lynn and the Chicago White Sox at Target Field, Friday at 8:10 PM ET.
+The Minnesota Twins, including Alex Kirilloff and his .744 slugging percentage over his past 10 games, take on starter Dylan Cease and the Chicago White Sox at Target Field, Saturday at 7:15 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Mariners.
+He racked up four RBI (going 2-for-4 with a double and a home run) in his previous game against the White Sox.

 Alex Kirilloff Game Info & Props vs. the White Sox